 I immediately sent a letter to General Vinh Loc in care of Ngay Nay Publishing, in which I asked General Vinh Loc about the role played by Colonel Hieu, 2nd Corps Chief of Staff, in the battle of Pleime, and I offered to purchase the book Pleime.
 This letter has yet to receive a response.

-Two years elapsed...in June 2000, an inner force pushed me to write a letter to the library of West Point Military Academy requesting to be allowed to use its facilities to do research on the Vietnam War.
-I was extremely elated when I received a positive response.
-In two trips to the library, I was able to find among approximately 500 books pertaining to the Vietnam War a few books that mentioned about the battle of Pleime and I copied the pages that touched upon this battle.
-When I sat down in front my computer, however, after typing the title The Battle of Pleime, my fingers froze.
+Two years elapsed...in June 2000, an inner force pushed me to write a letter to the library of West Point Military Academy requesting to be allowed to use its facilities to research the Vietnam War.
+I was elated when I received a positive response.
+In two trips to the library, I was able to find among approximately 500 books on the Vietnam War a few books that mentioned the battle of Pleime, and I copied the pages that touched upon this battle.
+When I sat down in front of my computer, however, after typing the title The Battle of Pleime, my fingers froze.
 A few days later, I went back to the library and found additional documents about the battle of Pleime that I had previously missed.
-Armed with this additional data, this time, when I sat down before my computer, lines after lines came out with ease, like water pouring out of a stream.
+Armed with this other data, this time, when I sat down before my computer, lines after lines came out with ease, like water pouring out of a stream.
 The result was a recount of the battle under the perspective of the very one who designed and executed the battle plan!

 Do Xa Campaign

-I thought I would never be able to write about this battle, since it happened so long ago - in 1963 or perhaps 1964 - nobody would remember it and I would not know where to find documents pertaining to this battle.
+I thought I would never be able to write about this battle since it happened so long ago - in 1963 or perhaps 1964 - nobody would remember it, and I would not know where to find documents on this battle.

 That's not all.
 While I was typing its conclusion, a phone call from a friend of mine interrupted me.
-When I told him I was in the middle of writing about Do Xa Campaign, he immediately offered a piece of significant information: the previous year, General Nguyen Khanh had also launched an attack into this VC sanctuary.
-He had to shun a press conference, because he dreaded having to answer questions a horde of reporters coming up from Saigon might raised regarding the news of the loss of an entire battalion that had occurred the day before.
+When I told him I was in the middle of writing about Do Xa Campaign, he immediately offered a piece of vital information: the previous year, General Nguyen Khanh had also launched an attack into this VC sanctuary.
+He had to shun a press conference because he dreaded having to answer questions a horde of reporters coming up from Saigon might raise regarding the news of the loss of an entire battalion that had occurred the day before.